-Amanda Alexander is an assistant professor and postdoctoral scholar in Afro-American studies and law at the University of Michigan, and a member of the Michigan Society of Fellows.
+Amanda Alexander is an assistant professor and postdoctoral scholar in Afro-American studies and law at the University of Michigan Law School, and a member of the Michigan Society of Fellows.
 As a lawyer, legal scholar, and advocate, she works to reduce the impact of mass incarceration on families and build thriving communities.

-Previously she has worked with the Detroit Center for Family Advocacy, the Bronx Defenders, the UN Special Rapporteur on the Right to Housing, and the Centre for Civil Society in Durban, South Africa.
+Previously, she has worked with the Detroit Center for Family Advocacy, The Bronx Defenders, the UN Special Rapporteur on the Right to Housing, and the Centre for Civil Society in Durban, South Africa.
 She worked on alternatives to stop-and-frisk policing as an Ella Baker Fellow at the Center for Constitutional Rights.
-Her writing has been published in The Globe and Mail, Mail & Guardian, the Michigan Journal of Race & Law, the Journal of Asian and African Studies, the Review of African Political Economy, and more.
+Her writing has been published in The Globe and Mail, the Mail & Guardian, the Michigan Journal of Race & Law, the Journal of Asian and African Studies, the Review of African Political Economy, and other publications.